Zhenye-Na/blog/_posts/2018-04-14-gibbs-sampling.md

 - Step 2: Simulate samples from the posterior joint distribution based on the posterior conditionals (Algorithm 1).

 We illustrated both of these steps in a change-point detection problem.

+> *If you notice mistakes and errors in this post, please don't hesitate to leave a comment and I would be super happy to correct them right away!*

 ## References